Below are key factors to consider when selecting an Accuride drawer slide.

 When installed in a drawer or cabinet that’s lightweight and flexible, drawer slides can contribute to the structural rigidity of the unit.
 To ensure that the slide is able to provide this support, select a model with a slightly higher load rating and larger cross-section than you would ordinarily need for the application.

 Most slides are designed to be mounted in pairs on the sides of drawers or the moving unit.
 When installing the slides, care should be taken to ensure that they are mounted parallel to each other, in vertical and horizontal axes.
+The measurements taken are between and at the midpoint of the drawer member and are given in kg.

 Drawer width and depth